 In most cases planning permission is required to carry out development and we encourage you to discuss your proposals with us before you submit your application.
 You will be advised about which forms need to be completed, the sort of issues that you will need to address in your application and whether your application is likely to be acceptable in planning terms.

-The starting point for all applications is that they should be in accordance with the approved statutory development plan, the Nottinghamshire Mineral Local Plan and the Nottinghamshire and Nottingham Waste Local Plan (to be replaced with Minerals and Waste Development Frameworks) and the district councils' Local Plans.
+The starting point for all applications is that they should be in accordance with the approved statutory development plan, the Nottinghamshire Minerals Development Plan documents and the Waste Development Plan documents and the district councils' Local Plans.
 Applications also need to comply with any other relevant planning guidance and policies.
 However, in exceptional circumstances 'material considerations' can, depending on the circumstances, justify granting planning permission as a departure from the Development Plan.

 Some minor works are deemed to be what is known as 'permitted development' and therefore do not require a planning application to be made – please check with us if you think the works you are proposing may fall into this category.